-Google Sheets has a great list of features with focusing on productivity, Google spreadsheets have numerous formula bar for making data easy and beautiful.
+Google Sheets has a great list of features focusing on productivity, Google spreadsheets have numerous formula bars for making data easy and beautiful.
 If you know the Google sheets formulas, then you can easily make heavy data more crisp and understandable.
-Nowadays more businesses are using Google Sheets and making decisions by understanding their data, the usage of Google Sheets has expanded enormously.
+Nowadays more businesses are using Google Spreadsheets and making decisions by understanding their data, the usage of Google Drive Sheets has expanded enormously.

 How to Use Formula in Google Sheets